paritytech/statemint/polkadot-launch/README.md

 To use polkadot-launch, you need to have binary files for a `polkadot` relay chain and a `statemint` collator.

-You can generate these files by cloning the `rococo-v1` branch of these projects and building them with the specific flags below:
+You can generate these files by cloning the `statemint` branch of these projects and building them with the specific flags below:

 ```bash